HPV-positive oropharyngeal cancer: Choice of treatment approach

-Clinical decisions also take into account morbidities, particularly if cancer outcomes are comparable for instance surgery is associated with a risk of bleeding between 5–10%, and a 0.3% risk of fatal postoperative haemorrhage.
+Clinical decisions also take into account morbidities, particularly if cancer outcomes are comparable, for instance, surgery is associated with a risk of bleeding between 5–10%, and a 0.3% risk of fatal postoperative haemorrhage.
 Surgery may also be complicated by dysphagia, and while most patients can tolerate a diet on the first postoperative day, long-term use of a feeding tube has been reported as high as 10%.
-Patients with larger tumours, involvement of base of tongue and requiring postoperative adjuvant therapy are more likely to require a long-term feeding tube.
-Overall, function and quality of life appear relatively similar between surgery with postoperative radiation, and primary chemoradiation, but HPV+OPC patients tend to have better quality of life at diagnosis than HPV-OPC but may sustain greater loss following treatment.
+Patients with larger tumours, involvement of base of the tongue and requiring postoperative adjuvant therapy are more likely to require a long-term feeding tube.
+Overall, function and quality of life appear relatively similar between surgery with postoperative radiation and primary chemoradiation, but HPV+OPC patients tend to have a better quality of life at diagnosis than HPV-OPC but may sustain greater loss following treatment.

-Anatomical considerations may also dictate preference for surgical or non-surgical approaches.
-For instance trismus, a bulky tongue, limited extension of the neck, prominent teeth, torus mandibularis (a bony growth on the mandible) or limited width of the mandible would all be relative contraindications to surgery.
-Tumour related considerations include invasion of the mandible, base of skull and extensive involvement of the larynx or more than half of the base of tongue.
+Anatomical considerations may also dictate a preference for surgical or non-surgical approaches.
+For instance, trismus, a bulky tongue, limited extension of the neck, prominent teeth, torus mandibularis (a bony growth on the mandible), or limited width of the mandible would all be relative contraindications to surgery.
+Tumour-related considerations include invasion of the mandible, base of the skull, and extensive involvement of the larynx or more than half of the base of the tongue.
 Technical considerations in offering surgery as a primary modality include the presumed ability to achieve adequate margins in the resected specimen and the degree of resulting defect, since close or positive margins are likely to result in subsequent adjuvant therapy to achieve disease control, with resultant increased morbidity.
 Costs are difficult to estimate but one US study, based on estimates of 25% of all OPC patients receiving surgery alone and 75% surgery followed by adjuvant therapy, using the criteria of the NCCN, found that this approach was less expensive than primary chemoradiation.

 Early stage disease is associated with a relatively favourable outcome, for which single modality therapy is recommended, the choice depending on tumour location and accessibility.
-For instance unilateral tonsil or tongue base tumours will generally be treated with transoral resection and selective ipsilateral neck dissection.
+For instance, unilateral tonsil or tongue base tumours will generally be treated with transoral resection and selective ipsilateral neck dissection.
 On the other hand, a large midline tongue lesion would require bilateral neck dissection, but in the absence of what are considered adverse pathology (positive margins, extracapsular extension) will likely be treated by surgery alone or radiation including ipsilateral or bilateral neck radiation fields, with surgery for those instances where the likelihood of adjuvant therapy is low.